wp-plugins/generate-post-thumbnails/readme.txt

 * Released plugin initial version

 == Upgrade Notice ==

+= 0.8 =
+* Working with WP 3.1, new features - live log and removing thumbnails

 = 0.7 =
 * Fixed the bug when external images contain query parameters